mf3129/InterativeNYTimesNewsPaper/README.md

 # Interative NY Times NewsPaper

+Here is an interactive nY Times NewsPaper in Augmented Reality.
+As you can scan over an image, a video displays correlating to that event.
+I believe that this is the future of print newspapers.
 Made With SWIFT + ARKIT 2.0

 Full Video -> https://www.youtube.com/watch?time_continue=5&v=kxHOT72qJr4